halflogic/jenkins-cicd-demo/README.md

 ## Overview

-In this demo, we will be creating jobs in Jenkins that will handle application code builds and deploying it to a Kubernetes cluster in AWS EKS.
+In this demo, we will be creating jobs in Jenkins that will handle application code build and deploying it to a Docker Container and Kubernetes cluster in AWS EKS.

 For creating the Kubernetes cluster, please refer to the AWS EKS Demo guide here:\
 https://github.com/halflogic/aws-eks-demo